 In this report, unless otherwise stated or the context otherwise requires, references to '\$', 'AUD' or 'A\$' are to Australian dollars.

 Any discrepancies between totals and sums of components in tables contained in this report are due to rounding.

-In this report, unless otherwise stated, disclosures for 31 March 2013 and 30 September 2013 reflect APRA's implementation of Basel III and disclosures for 30 September 2012 reflect APRA's implementation of Basel 2.5.
+In this report, unless otherwise stated, disclosures reflect APRA's implementation of Basel III.

 Changes in capital ratios